shelleyolivia/learn-tutorials/mirror/03-create-post.md

     address,
   });
   const transactionId = response.data;
+  console.log('transactionId: ', transactionId);
 ```

 # Challenge 🏋️

-Navigate to `[ ]` in your editor and follow the steps included as comments to finish writing the `[ ]` function.
+Navigate to `/api/arweave/post.ts` and `CreatePostForm.tsx` in your editor and follow the steps included as comments to finish writing the create post functionality.
 We include a description along with a link to the documentation you need to review in order to implement each line.
-The relevant code block is also included in [Listing 3.2](#listing-32-instructions-for-creating-a-post) below.
+The relevant code block is also included in [Listing 3.3](#listing-33-instructions-for-creating-a-post-endpoint) and [Listing 3.4](#listing-34-instructions-for-handling-post-submission) below.

 ##### _Listing 3.3: Instructions for creating a post endpoint_